 COMMON BRAND NAME(S): Celebrex

-WARNING: Rarely, this medication can cause serious (very rarely fatal) stomach/intestinal bleeding.
-Also, this medication and related drugs have rarely caused blood clots to form, resulting in possibly fatal heart attacks and strokes.
+WARNING: Nonsteroidal anti-inflammatory drugs (including celecoxib) may rarely increase the risk of a heart attack or stroke.
 The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
 This drug should not be taken right before or after heart bypass surgery (CABG).

 USES: This medication is a nonsteroidal anti-inflammatory drug (NSAID), specifically a COX-2 inhibitor, which relieves pain and swelling (inflammation).
 It is used to treat arthritis, acute pain, and menstrual pain and discomfort.
 The pain and swelling relief provided by this medication helps you perform more of your normal daily activities.